The Seahawks are kings of consistency: They rarely win easy — and they rarely miss the playoffs

 “It’s exciting in that locker room,” Wilson added.
 “Guys are going crazy in there.”

-Credit must also go Carroll and general manager John Schneider.
+Credit must also go to Carroll and general manager John Schneider.
 Those two have consistently reloaded a roster that has seen the departures of stars such as Richard Sherman, Earl Thomas, Kam Chancellor, Marshawn Lynch, Michael Bennett, Cliff Avril, and well, we can go on for a while.
 But they’ve managed to draft standouts such as running back Chris Carson and receivers Tyler Lockett and DK Metcalf.
 And they’ve managed to trade for All-Pros such as left tackle Duane Brown, defensive end Carlos Dunlap and, of course, safety Jamal Adams.

-Adams, who set the single-season sack record for a defensive back last week — and added one Sunday to make it 9½ for the season — spent his first three seasons with the Jets.
+Adams, who set the season sack record for a defensive back last week — and added one Sunday to make it 9½ for the season — spent his first three seasons with the Jets.
 During that time, New York never posted a winning record.

 So perhaps it’s not surprising that when a reporter began to ask Adams about finally making the playoffs, he cut him off and screamed …